 - Make Appointments: Schedule time with as many appropriate agents and editors as you can.
 The details of how to do this are specific to each conference, so consult the conference's website or your registration info.
 These appointments fill up quickly, so book early!

-- It should be at least somewhat ironic.
+- The comparison should be at least somewhat ironic.

-- It should paint a compelling mental picture.
+- The comparison should paint a compelling mental picture.

-- It should give an idea of genre and audience.
+- The comparison should give an idea of genre and audience.

 Hook Them Early